 Applicants should not approach licensing sub-committee members to engage them in pre-application/pre-decision discussions.
 Any pre-application/pre-decision discussions do not bind the licensing authority to any particular decision.

 For premises in cumulative impact zones, we encourage you to seek pre-application advice from the police licensing officer and our environmental health team before applying.
 This will help to limit the chance of problems encountered during the representation period.

-- City centre (Market ward) - see page 35 of the statement of licensing policy [PDF, 1.2MB] for a list of streets
+- City centre (Market ward) - see page 35 of the statement of licensing policy [PDF, 1.2MB] [PDF, ] for a list of streets

 - Mill Road